nomeata/haskell-via-sokoban/04ex-typeclasses.md

     There is some code to be shared with the calculation of the initial state!
     Maybe the same function `loadLevel :: Integer -> State` can be used in both situations.
-  * If the level is solved and the current leve is the last, show a differnt message (e.g. “All done” instead of “You won”).
+  * If the level is solved and the current level is the last, show a different message (e.g. “All done” instead of “You won”).

 Congratulations, you have now created a fully functional multi-level Sokoban game, which should look like this (and you can [look at the code here](EDIT(code/04ex-sokoban.hs))):